We’re All Pledging To Keep Shenandoah Safe This Fall, And One Of The BIG Ways We’re Doing That Is With Our Shenandoah Go App!

-You’ll log your symptoms into this app EVERY DAY, beginning 14 days before you return to campus.
+You’ll log your symptoms into this app EVERY DAY.

 Here’s all you need to do: